-Walk in for a wellness exam- any day, from 9am to 9pm!
+Call-ahead for a wellness exam at our Sewell or Deptford locations - any day, from 9am to 9pm!

 What’s Included with a Yearly Wellness ExamAnnual or semiannual exams are essential for staying on top of your pet’s ever-changing health care needs.
 During a wellness exam, we perform a thorough evaluation of your pet’s total health.
 Some of the services we offer include: